CMR Scaling Law: Predicting Critical Mixture Ratios for Continual Pre-training of Language Models: Key Results

 \section{Key Results}

 We train a series of LLMs with multiple mixture ratios of domain-specific data and general data to analyse the scaling behaviour in CPT.
-The method is detailed in section~\ref{sec:method}.
-Overall, we have the following key results:
+The method is detailed in \S~\ref{sec:method}.
+Based on our experimental setup, we summarize the key results as follows:

 \begin{enumerate} \item The trade-off between two goals of CPT (Definition~\ref{def:CPT object}) suggests that, given a model of certain size, there exists a set of feasible mixture ratios~(Definition~\ref{def:FMR}) that achieve the goals under specific training data constraints.